 Keeping your house in order shouldn’t cost a bundle.
-If you do the cleaning yourself, then you’re already way ahead of the game.
-According to Housekeeper.com, the average cost of a weekly cleaning service is between $20 and $80, depending on where you live.
+If you do the cleaning yourself — instead of spending hundreds or thousands of dollars annually on cleaning services — you’re way ahead of the game.

-You need plenty of water to clean a home properly.
-But that doesn’t mean you need to waste the stuff, especially if the water utility charges by the amount you use versus a flat rate.
-Remember that you also pay a sewerage fee for the water that goes down the drain — yet another reason not to overdo the H2O.
+You need plenty of water to clean a home properly, but don’t waste the stuff, especially if the water utility charges by the amount you use versus a flat rate.
+You likely also pay a sewerage fee for the water that goes down the drain — yet another reason not to overdo the H2O.

 The same holds true for your clothes washer.
 Run full loads whenever possible.
 If you must do a smaller batch, adjust the load size; no need to fill up a “super” load of water when a “full” or “small” load would do the trick.

-If hanging laundry to dry is allowed in your area (some places outlaw it), put up a clothesline or create a temporary one with bungee cords.
-In my household we also drape towels and sheets over deck railings and, in the winter, atop interior doors.
+If hanging laundry to dry outside is allowed in your area, put up a clothesline or create a temporary one with bungee cords.
+In my household, we also drape towels and sheets over deck railings and — in the winter — atop interior doors.

 We also use three large drying racks during winter and inclement weather.
-Two of them spaced about a foot apart can hold one queen-sized sheet; the second sheet gets draped over the other rack plus a wooden chair.
+Two of them spaced about a foot apart can hold one queen-sized sheet, with the second sheet draped over the other rack, plus a wooden chair.
 They dry within a few hours.

 We have a smaller drying rack for socks and underwear, and put shirts and T-shirts on plastic hangers.
 All four racks fold neatly into a closet when not in use.